BurritoBandit861/BurritoBandit861.github.io/notebook.md

 ## Flutter Notes

 ### 🧱 What is Flutter?
-- Definition:
+- Definition:A framework made by google for building apps that work on web,Android,and iOS -- with one codebase
 - Why is it useful?
+Uses the Dart programming language

 ---